jsonMartin/readwise-mirror/README.md

 ## Advanced features

 The plugin uses three template types to format content, all using Nunjucks templating syntax and a set of defined variables for each template type.
 It also provides a number of filters to deal with specific Readwise features like Q&A, multiple author names in one field, and more.
-Consult the [**Templating Guide**](https://github.com/jsonMartin/readwise-mirror/wiki/Templating-guide) to learn how to format your notes exactly how you want them.
+It also offers features to control how filenames are generated from the titles of Readwise items, allows you to track notes when the title in Readwise changes, and offers feature to keep certain properties synced with Readwise while keeping others protected from any changes.
+Consult the [**Templating Guide**](https://github.com/jsonMartin/readwise-mirror/wiki/Templating-guide), [**File Tracking & Naming**](https://github.com/jsonMartin/readwise-mirror/wiki/File-tracking-and-naming), and [**Advanced Frontmatter Management**](https://github.com/jsonMartin/readwise-mirror/wiki/Frontmatter-management) to learn mor eabout these.

 ## Special Considerations